All Episodes

 That both sides had to listen to our advisors.

-They're not just going to be supervising the helicopters leaving the embassy.
+They're not just going to be supervising the helicopters leaving the embassy, you know, which was the original purpose.

 He was saying we're going to send in 300 military advisors, but there's not going to be any military action in Iraq.

-Uh well, yeah, 300 doesn't sound like it's it's enough to do anything.
+Well, yeah, 300 doesn't sound like it's enough to do anything, but 300 could become 500.

-But 300 could become 500, 300 can grow.
+300 could grow.

-This is the you know, the way these things work, particularly with somebody who doesn't know what they're doing or doesn't care.
+The way these things work, particularly with somebody who doesn't know what they're doing or doesn't care.

 So anyway, upshot is that for now, these advisors, these units will be protected against potential prosecution based on the promise of the Iraqi government, which may not stay as constituted as it is.

-And still, it is thought by um people in the know that risks for U.S. soldiers remain potentially high.
+And still, it is thought by people in the know that risks for U.S. soldiers remain potentially high.

-So we've got I don't know, continued mess, essentially.
+So we've got, I don't know, continued mess, essentially.

-That's why I'm gonna start on the we'll start with Weston and Philadelphia.
+That's why I'm going to start on the point.

-Wellston, I really appreciate your holding, and welcome to the program.
+Welston, I really appreciate your holding, and welcome to the program.

 Hello.